squera/AP-class/src/full_files/c07_project.md

 The WG is registered in piazza, the list of all WG members is listed in a pinned post.

+Should there be many groups (read, more than 24), we'll split the class into 2 WGs, each with the same structure, and each group will belong to one WG, contributing to one spec only.

 ++++ Working Group Leaders (WGL)
 --------------------------------------------------------------------
 Each group elects its leader, who will represent the group